What You'll Learn

 “A common impulse, Dr. Lord explains, is to reassure the parents that the behavior they’re seeing is nothing unusual.
 They’ll say, ‘Your father didn’t talk ‘til he was six’— which is probably inaccurate, given how unreliable our memories are — ‘And look at him now.
 So why are you making such a big deal?’ ”

 And even more troubling are family members who blame the symptoms on the parents: “‘They’re just spoiled.
 If you didn’t give into them all the time, they’d be fine.’ ”

 How to help family members get on board

 Parents may be dissuaded from engaging in treatment — whether it’s therapy or medication — because people in their lives are telling them their child’s disorder is not real or treatment is a waste of money.
 Sometimes these attitudes are generational, and sometimes they can be cultural.
 Whatever the reason, getting the other adults in your child’s life on board with the diagnosis and treatment plan can be important to the success of treatment.
 Here are some tips for how to do that.

 It’s important for parents to prioritize.
 How important is the skeptic they’re dealing with to the child?
-If he is not, minimizing interactions may be your best option.
-If you do overhear him saying something that makes your child uncomfortable you can always say something to reassure her — “You know that’s not what we believe, right?”
+If they are not, minimizing interactions may be your best option.
+If you do overhear them saying something that makes your child uncomfortable you can always say something to reassure them — “You know that’s not what we believe, right?”
 In the case of family members like grandparents or siblings who play an important role in your child’s life, the answer is usually yes: It’s worth sitting down with that person and having a real conversation.

 Write out a script